 One of the quickest ways to understand a fund's tax implications is to compare its pretax return with its tax-adjusted return.
 The tax-adjusted return accounts for a fund's capital gains, dividends, and interest during the period, but it doesn't include tax consequences from selling the fund in the future.
-Note that Morningstar.com uses the highest federal tax rate when dealing with short-term capital gains and income (currently 35%) and the 15% rate for long-term capital gains and qualified dividends.
+Note that Morningstar.com uses the highest federal tax rate when dealing with short-term capital gains, interest income, and nonqualified dividends (currently 35%) and the 15% rate for long-term capital gains and qualified dividends.
 (Those rates are slated to go higher in 2013.)

 State and local taxes aren't included in the calculation because they vary across the country.
 The tax-adjusted return also factors in sales charges that you pay from buying the fund, so you can get a sense of how much money you're losing to fees and taxes when comparing it with the pretax return.

-Morningstar.com provides tax-adjusted returns for the three-, five-, and 10-year periods.
+Morningstar.com provides tax-adjusted returns for several time periods, including three-, five-, and 10-year periods.
 Although longer time periods are generally more meaningful when it comes to evaluating funds' performances and characteristics, in some cases it might be useful to look at the shorter time periods.
 For example, many funds have very low or even negative returns during the past five years, making the tax statistics less valuable simply because capital gains have been few and far between, and funds have had capital losses to offset their meager gains.

 Potential Capital Gains Exposure